-This course is designed for educators and community members who wish to explore how restorative justice in education can serve as a holistic and relational approach which puts anti-oppression, trauma-informed practice, equity, and justice at the forefront.
+This course is for educators and community members who wish to explore how restorative justice in education can serve as a holistic and relational approach which puts anti-oppression, equity, justice and trauma-informed practice at the forefront of learning.

 - Describe the main philosophical tenets and principles of restorative practices in education, its Indigenous roots, and the core beliefs and values of the restorative approach

 - Compare and contrast different educational practices and identify their intersections